Updated November 22, 2021

 UB requires that all incoming students complete AlcoholEdu, a supplemental online course that motivates behavior change and reduces high-risk drinking and alcohol-related harms among college students, and they must acknowledge receipt of and affirm UB’s “Student Code of Conduct, University Standards and Administrative Regulations” before they may register for classes.

-At UB, about 14% of our students are drinking in a high-risk way the summer before they come to campus.
-Drinking does rise the summer before entry and then again in the first six weeks of school.
+At UB, about 11% of our students are drinking in a high-risk way the summer before they come to campus.
+Historically, drinking does rise the summer before entry and then again in the first six weeks of school.
 This is known as the “College Effect”.
-Our goal is to mitigate the college effect.
-We have seen positive trends at UB that show that non-drinking has increased and high-risk drinking has decreased.
+Our goal is to mitigate the college effect and we have seen positive trends at UB that show that non-drinking has increased and high-risk drinking has decreased.

 UB takes the problem of excessive alcohol and other drug use very seriously and will continue to be proactive in its education, prevention and treatment efforts.